Ada-Developers-Academy/core/intro-to-dev-environment/intro-to-command-line.md

 - there is a `:` on the bottom line
 - `ctrl+c` does not exit this screen

-Try using the up and down arrows to scroll, and tapping the key `q` to quit.
+Try using the up and down arrows to scroll, and tapping the `q` or `esc` key to quit.
+If you're ever in this situation, one of macOS's default text editors, [`vim`](https://en.wikipedia.org/wiki/Vim_(text_editor) is at play here!
+See more vim commands [with this vim resource](https://devhints.io/vim).

 ## Check for Understanding